 There's a fantastic mountain in Sexten Dolomites, close to Cortina d'Ampezzo, right next to Misurina.
 Its name is Monte Piana (Cima Sud).
 You can check its location here .
 And right next to it there's Monte Piano (Cima Nord).

 These two are perfect if:

-- you don't like hiking that much but appreciate great views - there's jeep shuttle going from Misurina which will take you to Rifugio Bosi (2225 metres) in about 7 minutes
+- you don't like hiking that much but appreciate great views - there's jeep shuttle going from Misurina which will take you to Rifugio Bosi mountain hut located on 2225 metres in about 7 minutes (location here )

 - you need nice and easy trail because you hike with family

 - you want a long hike which will make you tired but happy